-MLOps means Machine learning Operations.
-It is an engineering discipline that aims to unify Machine Learning systems development and deployment to streamline the delivery of high-performing models in production.
+MLOps is short for Machine Learning Operations.
+It is an engineering discipline that aims to unify machine learning systems' development and deployment to streamline the delivery of high-performing models in production.

-Everything is all about deploying a model that brings value in the end!
-But we will see that doing this consistently, with as much precision and coordination as we manage to in software today with the establishment of DevOps, is a really hard subject.
+It's all about deploying a model that brings value in the end!
+But we will see that today, with the establishment of DevOps, doing this consistently, with as much precision and coordination as we manage in software, is a really hard subject.

-- Lvl 0 is about building and deploying models manually for every step and iterations
+- Lvl 0 is about building and deploying models manually for every step and iteration

 - Lvl 1 is getting more interesting and is mostly about Continuous Training by automating the ML pipeline

-- Lvl 2 is when your ML Pipelines look just like your Code pipeline with DevOps practices with things like Continuous Integration and Delivery.
+- Lvl 2 is when your ML pipelines look just like your Code pipeline with DevOps practices, like Continuous Integration and Delivery.

 What is NOT MLOps

-Now that we have introduced what MLOps is, I just want to recall what MLOps is NOT.
+Now that we have introduced what MLOps is, I'd like to remark what MLOps is NOT.

 Just two examples to illustrate this: